abir0/SJR-Journal-Ranking/README.md

 python wos_scraper.py
 ```

-1. Run all the cells in the data transformation and analysis notebook in google colab (recommended) or download the notebook and run it in Jupyter.
+1. Run all the cells in the data transformation and analysis notebook in google colab or download the notebook and run it in Jupyter.

 2. You will get a file named `combined_journal_ranking_data.csv`.
 This is the final data.